1601-mma2013/UniLife/README.md

 ### a.
 Scope
 1. Objectives

-	To let the Multimedia University Cyberjaya Chinese Language Society to have a better method to promote and publicize their events.
+	To let Chinese Language Society Multimedia University Cyberjaya  to have a better method to promote and publicize their events.

 ### b.
 Audit

-Review existing work and product

 ####1.
 Field (market) research